ericevans-nv/AIQToolkit-UI/docs/ui/README.md

 # NeMo Agent Toolkit UI Documentation

 ## Overview
-This directory contains comprehensive documentation for the NeMo Agent Toolkit UI, a React/Next.js application that provides a modern chat interface for AI agent interactions.
+This directory contains comprehensive documentation for the NeMo Agent toolkit UI, a React/Next.js application that provides a modern chat interface for AI agent interactions.

 ## Documentation Structure